francecon/YT-AUDIO-DOWNLOADER/README.md

 First of all, to luch the [YT AUDIO DOWNLOADER.exe](https://github.com/francecon/YT-AUDIO-DOWNLOADER/blob/main/YT%20AUDIO%20DOWNLOADER.exe) it is required having `ffmpeg.exe`on your pc.

-To get it, just download the file`ffmpeg-git-essentials.7z`from [this link](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z), extract it and move the extracted folder in `Local Disk (C:)`.
-This moves the folder to the root of your hard drive.
+To get it, just download the file`ffmpeg-git-essentials.7z`from [this link](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z), extract it and I suggest you to move the extracted folder in `Local Disk (C:)`.

-Note: `ffmpeg`is a command line tool, therefore on Windows it is required to add the folder containing the `ffmpeg.exe` file to the PATH Environmental Variables of Windows 10.
-This is automatically done by the python file.
+**Note**: `ffmpeg` is a command line tool, therefore on Windows it is required to add the folder containing the `ffmpeg.exe` file to the PATH Environmental Variable of Windows 10.

 If you want to run the main python file [yt_downloader_with_GUI.py](https://github.com/francecon/YT-AUDIO-DOWNLOADER/blob/main/yt_downloader_with_GUI.py), you will need to install modules listed into [requirements.txt](https://github.com/francecon/YT-AUDIO-DOWNLOADER/blob/main/requirements.txt).